Residency Program in Dermatology

 Dermatology Residency Training Program at UC Davis

-The UC Davis School of Veterinary Medicine has two full-time faculty members in dermatology, Dr. Stephen White, and Dr. Catherine Outerbridge.
+The UC Davis School of Veterinary Medicine has three full-time faculty members in dermatology, Dr. Stephen White, Dr. Catherine Outerbridge, and Dr. Stefano Borio.
 Drs.
 White and Outerbridge are co-preceptors of the residency training program.
-All faculty members are Diplomates of the American College of Veterinary Dermatology (ACVD).
-Dr. Outerbridge is also a Diplomate of the American College of Veterinary Internal Medicine (ACVIM).
-Dr. Verena Affolter (Diplomate ECVP, PhD) is a faculty member in dermatopathology and is involved with group research.
+Drs.
+White and Outerbridge are Diplomates of the American College of Veterinary Dermatology (ACVD).
+Dr. Outerbridge is also a Diplomate of the American College of Veterinary Internal Medicine (ACVIM) in small animal internal medicine.
+Dr. Borio is a Diplomate of the European College of Veterinary Dermatology (ECVD).
+Dr. Verena Affolter (Diplomate of the European College of Veterinary Pathology, PhD) is a faculty member in dermatopathology and is very involved with group research and the teaching program.

-The Veterinary Medical Teaching Hospital is well-suited to provide residency training in veterinary dermatology because the hospital has a large and varied caseload of smal, exoticl and large animal species with skin diseases.
+The Veterinary Medical Teaching Hospital (VMTH) is well-suited to provide residency training in veterinary dermatology and it has a large and varied caseload of small, exotic and large animal species with skin diseases.
 There is excellent support, both in staff and in facilities, in the related fields of pathology, clinical pathology, microbiology and immunology.
-A private dermatology library, photographic equipment, and computer equipment are available for use by the residents.
+A private dermatology library, video-otoscopes, CO2 laser,, and computer equipment are available for use by the residents.

 Objectives of the Dermatology Residency Training Program